 The Interim Measure, as outlined in this plan, is anticipated to be implemented upon EPA Approval of the plan and the signing of the Consent Agreement by all parties for this work.
+Given the State mandated procurement process, access, and scheduling requirements (including design, bidding, and award phases), it is anticipated that these upfront tasks (prior to IM field work initiation) could take up to 12 months.

-Based on the level of disruption anticipated to occur during the implementation of the Interim Measure, UMass will work with the selected Remediation Contractor to conduct these activities using multiple crews over multiple working shifts with the goal of completing the activities during times when school is not in full sessions.
-Current work estimates under this scenario are 20 to 25 days; however, this may be extended depending on available crew size and occupant conditions.
+Based on the level of disruption anticipated to occur during the implementation of the Interim Measure, UMass will work with the selected Remediation Contractor to conduct these activities using multiple crews over multiple working shifts with the goal of completing the activities during times when school is not in full sessions, if applicable.
+Priority will also be applied, if feasible, to IM implementation at windows with higher potential for access (e.g., low rise library windows vs. narrow inaccessible windows in laboratories).
+Given the above process, it is anticipated that the IM activities will be completed within 24 months of the effective date of the CAFO.